cometaj2/huckle/README.rst

 Usage
 -----

-huckle pull \<url>
+huckle install \<url>

-    This attempts to auto create and configure a CLI if provided with the root URL of an HCLI API.
+    This attempts to auto create and configure a CLI name if provided with the root URL of an HCLI API.
-    If successful, the CLI can be invoked by name, after restarting the terminal, as if created via "huckle create".
+    If successful, the CLI can be invoked by name, after restarting the terminal.

     Note that an existing configuration file is left alone if the command is run multiple times for the same CLI.